stfc/RegentParticleDSL/README.md

 ## The DSL defining Particle structure ##
 Particles are defined using a field space.
-There is a `core_part` field space defined in src/particles which all particles must include, and then the `neighbour_part` field space defined in for whichever neighbour search algorith the user wants to use.
+There is a `core_part` field space defined in src/particles which all particles must include, and then the `neighbour_part` field space defined in for whichever neighbour search algorithm the user wants to use.
 On top of this, any user-required variables can be added, as shown in `example_types/example_part.rg`